jame0313/ITE2038-wiki/Disk-Space-Manager.md

 - reserved: byte range [16-4095]

 2. Free Page

 Free pages are all linked, and page allocation is done by getting a free page from the free page list.
 - Next Free Page Number : byte range [0-7]
   - points the next free page.
   - 0, if end of the free page list.

 3. Allocated Page

-Allocated is allocated by caller and it's maintained by upper layer.
+Allocated page are allocated by caller and they're maintained by upper layer.
 ---
 ## DSM module(DSM namespace)
 use for Disk Space Manager Layer ONLY!!(DON'T USE IN OTHER LAYERS)